Isha-Maryam/sheep_age_detection/README.md

 * Dataset size was limited, so accuracy may vary
 * Data augmentation was used to improve performance
 * TF Lite version is suitable for mobile deployment
-* This project is part of my learning journey in Deep Learning

----

-## 🚀 Future Improvements

-* Increase dataset size
-* Improve accuracy with fine-tuning
-* Deploy model in a mobile application
-* Add real-time prediction support

 ---